atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 - [Ñana and Jhana Mind Map Explained](https://vimeo.com/69475208)
 - [The Arising and Passing Away, A Short Rant](https://vimeo.com/317384445)

-### Notes
+### Note

 Although the Pragmatic Dharma movement is influenced by Mahasi Sayadaw's work, Daniel Ingram, Kenneth Folk and Ron Crouch are not (at least publicly) authorized teachers in Mahasi Sayadaw's lineage.

-It is true that the [Pragmatic Dharma Movement](https://alohadharma.com/2015/11/03/what-is-pragmatic-dharma/) suggests a new and for some controversial approach on the Buddha's teachings.
+It is true that the [Pragmatic Dharma Movement](https://alohadharma.com/2015/11/03/what-is-pragmatic-dharma/) suggests a new and for some a controversial approach on the Buddha's teachings.
 People interested in the Mahasi Vipassana and the stages of the PoI are encouraged to study this material and come to their own conclusions.